Login

 Blood Tests

-How to Get Rid of Marijuana in Your Body Faster
+How To Get Rid of Marijuana in Your Body Faster

 Cannabinoids are lipophilic, meaning they bind with lipids and fats in the body, making it difficult to clear the body of their metabolites.
-Exercise, a healthy diet, plenty of green tea & water, and herbal & vitamin supplements could help rid the body of cannabinoids and their metabolites.
-Still, it will likely take one to two months to get below the threshold for most regular users.
+Exercise, a healthy diet, proper hydration, herbal supplements, and vitamins could help rid the body of cannabinoids and their metabolites faster.

-Regardless of the testing method, cannabinoids can be incredibly difficult, if not impossible, to flush out with over-the-counter products touting the ability to beat your upcoming drug test.
-Time and patience are one’s greatest allies when attempting to rid their body of cannabis metabolites.
-The only way you can guarantee testing below the 50 ng/ml cut-off level for cannabis metabolites.
+Regardless of the testing method, cannabinoids can be incredibly difficult — if not impossible — to flush out with over-the-counter products touting their ability to help you beat your upcoming drug test.
+Time and patience are your greatest allies when attempting to rid your body of cannabis metabolites.

 Get Your Medical Card